RhubarbPHP/Rhubarb/docs/filters-and-layout.md

 ## Layouts

-The normal pattern for generating HTML output is to let your response generating classes create the core HTML of the content area of a page and the surround the content with HTML provided by a layout class.
+The normal pattern for generating HTML output is to let your response generating classes create the core HTML of the content area of a page and then surround the content with HTML provided by a layout class.
 The layout of a page frequently includes the header, footer and navigation elements of a page which are usually the same on every page.